Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: A Provably Efficient Algorithm for the Black--Scholes Market

-Recall \(Z_{1,n}(T)\) defined in \eqref{eq:z1_def1}, which represents the ``direction" of updating the learnable parameter \(\phi_{1,n}\).
-Theorem \ref{thm:tradeoff} focuses on the mean and variance of this term and reveals the tradeoff between exploration and exploitation in terms of \(\phi_{2,n}\) that controls the level of exploration through the variance of the stochastic policy.
+Theorem \ref{thm:tradeoff} below focuses on the mean and variance of \(Z_{1,n}(T)\) and reveals the tradeoff between exploration and exploitation in terms of \(\phi_{2,n}\) that controls the level of exploration through the variance of the stochastic policy.

 \begin{theorem} The (conditional) mean of \(Z_{1,n}(T)\) is given by

 where the expression of $R(\phi_1,\phi_2,w)$ is presented in E-Companion \ref{appendix:tradeoff_thm}.

 Moreover, the (conditional) variance of \(Z_{1,n}(T)\) is bounded by